Hajjah Surgical Centre for War Victims

 A new Surgical Hospital for War Victims.

-The hospital has four operating theatres, emergency department, an area for diagnostics (including a laboratory for analysis and radiology), a post-treatment clinic, a room for short intensive monitoring, five intensive care beds, 60 ordinary ward beds, a physiotherapy room, cast room, pharmacy, offices, and technical and auxiliary services (laundry and kitchen), the latter shared with nearby Al-Gomhori Hospital.
+The hospital now boasts four operating theatres, a first aid ward, a diagnostics unit (with a laboratory for analysis and radiology), a post-treatment clinic, an observation ward for short-term intensive care, five beds for standard intensive care, 60 ward beds, a physiotherapy unit, a cast room, a pharmacy, offices and technical rooms.
+It also shares ancillary services – laundry and kitchen – with the nearby Al-Gomhori hospital.

 Specific training and Recruitment of the Centre’s staff